melihcanndemir/apk-parser/README.md

 - Could be nice to have better optimization in memory usage and speed, because somehow the framework seems to be more efficient on both.
 I think a better optimization is needed.
 Maybe some sort of way to tell exactly what we want to get out of it, it would minimize such memory usage.

-# Improvements
+## Forked by @AndroidDeveloperLB

+## Improvements:
-- Added Turkish strings.xml
+- Added Turkish localization (strings.xml), enabling better support for Turkish-speaking users.
-- Improvements UI and Colors
+- Improved UI elements and color scheme, making the interface more user-friendly and visually appealing.
+- Updated layout for better user experience and responsiveness.